Skip to main content

 Auto-Resolution Interval

-Number of scans before doing a full-scan, see Sensors Architecture and Overview - Incremental Scanning
+Number of scans before doing a full-scan.
+See Incremental Scanning

 Scan Execution Using API